Hello and welcome to discussion #9 of the TERM® Barrier System blog series! This week we will be

 For interior sill plates, it is ideal for the membrane barrier to overhang each side of the sill plate by 1”.
 This is recommended so that the sill plate barrier will tie-in to the flooring underlayment membrane, which we will discuss in the next blog post.

 For exterior sill plates, it is recommended that the membrane barrier be 3” wider than the sill plate itself.
-This is to tie the TERM® Sill Plate Barrier in to the TERM® Flooring Underlayment membrane on the inside of the structure, and the TERM® Base Flashing membrane on the outside.
+This is to tie TERM® Sill Plate Barriers in to the TERM® Flooring Underlayment membrane on the inside of the structure, and the TERM® Base Flashing membrane on the outside.

 Once all sill plates have been protected with the TERM® Sill Plate Barrier, any posts or penetrations and that fall within the area should be sealed with TERM® Sealant Barrier.

-It’s important to note that the TERM® Sill Plate Barrier is intended for new construction.
+It’s important to note that TERM® Sill Plate Barriers are intended for new construction.

 Check us out in two weeks for the next blog of the series, Building Out Bugs: Windows & Sheathing where we will talk about all the flashings that can keep bugs out and energy in.

-The TERM® Sill Plate Barrier is a component of the pesticide-free TERM Barrier System which, when properly installed as part of the building envelope, acts as a barrier to almost all pests.
+TERM® Sill Plate Barriers are a component of the pesticide-free TERM Barrier System which, when properly installed as part of the building envelope, acts as a barrier to almost all pests.
 Because almost all pests are excluded for the life of the structure, the need for pesticide treatment should be permanently and drastically reduced.

-To inquire about the TERM® Sill Plate Barrier for your next home or building project, or for additional information on the TERM® Barrier System products, please feel free to email me at email@example.com.
+To inquire about TERM® Sill Plate Barriers for your next home or building project, or for additional information on the TERM® Barrier System products, please feel free to email me at firstname.lastname@example.org.